hzorkic/hzorkic/README.md

 ## 👋 Hi, I’m Hayley Zorkic
-- :cow: I go to the University of Texas at Austin.
+- 📊 I'm a Machine Learning Product Engineer for Science and Healthcare applications.
-- :computer: I study Computational Biology and Computer Science.
+- :computer: I studied Computational Biology and Computer Science.
-- 📊: I do data science!
+- :cow: I just graduated from the University of Texas at Austin.

 ## 📄 Here are some of my recent projects
 - 📈 [Machine Learning for Colon Cancer Drug Disovery](https://github.com/hzorkic/machine_learning_and_molecular_docking_for_drug_discovery)